csomgyula/select2/doc/flag2.md

 properties
 --

-**if wait is issued when the condition is true it terminates immediately**
+**Property 1: If the wait is issued when the condition is true it terminates immediately**

-**if set is invoked after wait then wait terminates if no more set is issued**
+**Property 2: If the appropiate `set()` is invoked after wait then this wait terminates if no other wait is issued in parallel with or after this one**.
+Formally:

     wait_until(v) < set(v) => wait_until terminates

+*Note that this version of wait supports only one wait.
+Otherwise if another wait is called then the previous might block.
+Meanwhile issuing multiple sets during wait is not a problem.*

+Proof:

 *Case 1 - wait is not issued*